 A few years ago, I set out an epic journey to the heart of Morocco with my daughter.
-We touched down in Marrakech and spent the week in the company of Amanda, my seasoned travel blogging friend and the voice behind MarocMama.com.
+We touched down in Marrakech and spent the week exploring the city with my friend Amanda, the voice behind the popular Morocco travel blog MarocMama.com.

 Two things about visiting Marrakech.
 1. If you do not speak Arabic or French, you’ll need a tour guide to assist you during your time in Morocco’s Red City.
 2. Marrakech is a fine destination for families (read these safety tips before you go).